Looking for a list of things to do after installing Ubuntu 18.04 LTS? Well, you’ve found one!

 And a whole lot more!

 For this reason we think Tweaks is an essential tool to have around.
 Better yet, you can install it with a quick click:

 6. Enable ‘Night Light’ for Better Sleep

-Most of us know that gawking at a computer screen before bed can affect our ability to sleep properly.
+Most of us know that staring at a computer screen before we head to bed can affect our ability to sleep properly.

 To try the feature out just head to Settings > Devices > Displays and check the box next to “Night Light”.

 7. Laptop Tweaks

 Ubuntu 18.04 makes a couple of minor changes to the way the OS runs on laptops and portable devices.

 For instance, to right-click method on touchpads without a physical button you need to perform a two-finger click (just tap anywhere with two fingers).
 Clicking in the bottom right area of the touchpad no longer works.

 If you don’t like this behaviour — and there’s a fair chance you might not — you can use the Tweaks app (see step #5) to change the setting.